lexica/web-lexica/README.md

 The app currently uses the excellent [`Solarized`](https://github.com/altercation/solarized) color scheme, the licence to which can be found [here](https://raw.githubusercontent.com/altercation/solarized/master/LICENSE)

 Some changes to the layout have been made depending on the device being used.
-If the game is in portrait, it will display very similarly to what the lexica app will display:
+If the game is in portrait, it's display is very reminicient of Lexica's layout:

 ![Portrait Image](/portrait.png)